Toward Explainable and Fine-Grained 3D Grounding through Referring Textual Phrases: Experiments

-\textbf{Implementation Details} We follow the similar Transformer design with SAT \cite{yang2021sat} except for the last cross-attention layer.
-During the pre-training stage, the model is trained with the Adam optimizer with a batch size of 16.
+\textbf{Implementation Details.} During the pre-training stage, the model is trained with the Adam optimizer with a batch size of 16.
 We set an initial learning rate of $10^{-4}$ and reduce the learning rate by a multiplicative factor of $0.65$ every 10 epochs for a total of 100 epochs.
 During the fine-tuning stage, we reduce the initial learning rate to $10^{-5}$ and keep other hyperparameters the same.
-We also adopt 2D semantic assisted training proposed in \cite{yang2021sat}, where additional 2D features generated by Faster-RCNN~\cite{ren2015faster} are used in training but discarded in inference.
-Since our overall architecture and training criterion is the same as \cite{yang2021sat}, we depict more details in the supplementary.